CospanDesign/xilinx_builder/README.md

         searched
   * top\_module: Top verilog module in the project
   * constraint\_files: List of constraint files to be used
+  * coregen: Settings for coregen
+    * flags: Flags that can be set for the coregen, any flag specified by the user will override the default values set in
   * xst: Setting for xst synthesizer
-     flags: Flags that can be set for the synthesizer, any flag specified by the user will override the default values set in site_scons/xst_default_flags.json
+    * flags: Flags that can be set for the synthesizer, any flag specified by the user will override the default values set in site_scons/xst_default_flags.json
   * ngd: Settings for ngdbuild translator